 It's not all plain sailing

 A major part of the umpire’s role is keeping the crews apart as each fight for the best racing line.
-Last year, the umpire stopped the race after a rogue swimmer appeared in the race path.
+In 2012, the umpire stopped the men's race after a rogue swimmer appeared in the race path.
 The race was restarted with the crews level, however, shortly after the restart, Oxford broke an oar and Cambridge went on to take the win.
 Umpires are always old ‘Blues’ and will sometimes wear a colour, often a cap, that reveals which university they rowed for.

 That sinking feeling...